LijsTh/bdd_scoutArg_backend/README.md

 ## Compile and Run the Project

+To run the project, if this is your first time, you will need to generate the Prisma client to ensure that Prisma is properly set up.
+You can do so by following these steps: [Generate Prisma Client](#1-generate-prisma-client).

 ### Development Mode

-To start the project in development mode, where it automatically reloads on code changes, run:
+To start the project in development mode, where it automatically reloads when code changes are made, run:

 ```bash
 $ npm run start